We plan to follow the itinerary however roads wash

 6 - trek Tozay Chu camp 4450m

-We follow the Zara Chu (chu is water and river in Tibetan) downriver until the junction with the Tozay Chu where we turn upstream and wander along to a camp on the river banks.
-This day is a somewhat exploratory day as although we have trekked this area extensively we haven't taken this particular trail.
+We follow the champagne Zara Chu (chu is water and river in Tibetan) downriver until the stony junction with the Tozay Chu where

-Nights 5, 6 and 7 are all at ~4500m so we really can get used to the altitude before progressing higher.
+Nights 5, 6 and 7 are all at ~4500m so we really can get used to the altitude, a real key

 We will meet nomads somewhere - Jamie

-Clothes washing and taking in this spacious, soft valley.
+Clothes washing and taking in this incredible valley system.
 We rest high, this is one of the highest valley campsites there is; and that means even some 6000m exploring won't necessarily be too tough.
-It is also a day's rest that we can forgo if we are behind schedule.

 This high, broad area at last ends atop another pass, and we descend initially in a tighter valley to a good camp.
 Our cook, Punsok, is from this region and doubtless we will run into family today or tomorrow.